Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Ropes and Bindings are powerful tools in roleplay.
 Players using tools to restrain others, and those properly restrained, should abide by the restrictions presented here.

-- Do not ragdoll or lie down to get out of any restraints.

 - Do not restrain a player without proper initiation and expressed intent for the scene to advance to the use of restraints.

 - Once hogtied, players should not break out of the ropes.
 Players should never break out of hogties while in an active scene with their captor(s), while being carried, or when on the back of a horse